Hbutlercapone/Hbutlercapone/README.md

 ### Hello Earthlings (0)(0),

 - 🔭 I’m currently working on ...
 ONENESS
 - 🌱 I’m currently learning ...
-Everything...Knowledge is power.
+Everything...
 - 👯
 - 🤔 I’m looking for help with ...
 Producing innovative software to create sustainibility for the world and humanity.
 - 💬 Ask me about ...
-Anything, Conversation leads to collaboration, and collaboration leads to success.
+Conversation leads to collaboration, and collaboration leads to success.Ask Me Anything.
 - 📫 How to reach me: ...(hbutlercapone@gmail.com)
-- 😄 Pronouns: ...(She)
+- 😄 Pronouns: ...(She/Her)
 - ⚡ Fun fact: ...
-369
+Knowledge Is Power
  ________________________________________________________________________________________
 -->